konantian/NotableNotebooks/notes/Lecture 16 - Selective search and Monte Carlo Tree Search.md

 ## Monte Carlo Tree Search
 ### Model
   1. **Selection** - traverse existing tree using formula such as UCT to select a child in each node
+    * Much deeper search for moves with better win rates
     * Run as many iterations of MCTS as you can
     * Then select move to play at root
     * Select child